 LIPA utilizes contracts with service providers to provide transmission and distribution operations services, fuel and power procurement, and power supply resources.
-Under the LIPA Reform Act and the Amended and Restated Operations Services Agreement (the "OSA"), LIPA has oversight rights and certain responsibilities with respect to those contracts, the operation and maintenance of the Long Island electric grid, and the generation assets under contract to LIPA.
+Under the LIPA Reform Act and the Second Amended and Restated Operations Services Agreement (the "OSA"), LIPA has oversight rights and certain responsibilities with respect to those contracts, the operation and maintenance of the Long Island electric grid, and the generation assets under contract to LIPA.

-By Resolution No. 1409, dated March 29, 2018, the Board adopted the Policy with the purpose of establishing the Board's expectations for oversight by LIPA of the "service providers in a systematic manner that meets the needs and protects the interests of LIPA's customers".
-By Resolution No. 1461, dated January 23, 2019, the Board approved amendments to the Policy related to LIPA's direct operations.
-By resolution No. 1547, dated July 22, 2020, the Board approved amendments to the Policy to, among other things, better define the roles of the Board and management in LIPA's strategic planning activities.
+In March 2018, the Board adopted the Policy with the purpose of establishing the Board's expectations for oversight by LIPA of the "service providers in a systematic manner that meets the needs and protects the interests of LIPA's customers".
+In January 2019, the Board approved amendments to the Policy related to LIPA's direct operations.
+Thereafter in July 2020 and September 2021, the Board approved amendments to the Policy to, among other things, better define the roles of the Board and management in LIPA's strategic planning activities.